trotsky1997/trotsky1997/Resume-eng.md

 - **Smart Farm Agricultural Robot**, Funded by Anhui Province

-    Participated in the robotic positioning and navigation module development , integration of sensing and gripping systems.
+    I participated in the development of robotic positioning and navigation over GPS, and part of integration of sensing and gripping systems.

 - **A novel robot action planning algorithm based on sequence prediction and reinforcement learning**

-    Through processing of robot action history sequences by an attention-based neural network and combined with traditional deep reinforcement learning methods, We implemented a new robot action planning algorithm.
+    Through processing of robot action history sequences by an attention-based neural network and combined with traditional deep reinforcement learning methods, We implemented a new robot action planning algorithm.I was responsible for the part of research on attention-based action sequence segmentation and prediction models.

 - **AI-Earth 2021 El Nino-Southern Oscillation Indicator Prediction Contest**,Top 10%